taklun1018/github_practice2/README.md

-# github_practice2
+# This is readme file

-It is my github practice
+Here I'm going to describe what is going on in my project